toggenation/cakephp4-pagination-return/README.md

 # CakePHP 4 - Return to the correct paginated page when deleting or editing a Record

-Modify the PostController.php index, edit and delete actions to return to the correct paginated page after edit or delete
+See the PostController.php index, edit and delete actions for an example of returning to the correct paginated page after performing an edit or delete

 This is example code for Video [https://youtu.be/9m5KkKwTTsI](https://youtu.be/9m5KkKwTTsI)